May 20, 2022

 Forget about the upfront costs of running a physical storefront, online stores have a very bright future, and you can be a part of it.

-Even if you’ve never built a website before, or have no idea what to sell, you can create an online store.
-The process isn’t for the faint of heart.
-But, for those who are driven and don’t give up creating a successful online store is possible.
+Even if you’ve never built a website before, or have no idea what to sell, you can still set up an online store.
+The process isn’t for the faint of heart though.
+But those who are driven and don’t give up, setting up a shop is surely possible.

 Below you’ll learn how to start a complete online store from scratch.
-We’ll cover things like:
+We’ll cover all that you need to start an online store:

 - How to find the perfect domain name and hosting for your new store